paritytech/substrate-connect/projects/wallet-template/STEP-BY-STEP-GUIDE.md

 })
 ```

+### 4. Inject In-Page Script

-2. In the inpage you injected with the content script, expose your provider
-   with the `@substrate/discovery` protocol.
-See the [inpage script](./src/inpage/index.ts) for full implementation details.
+In the in-page script injected by the content script, expose your provider using the `@substrate/discovery` protocol.
+Refer to the [in-page script](./src/inpage/index.ts) for full implementation details.

+**In-Page Script:**

 ```ts
 const CHANNEL_ID = "substrate-wallet-template"